bminer/node-mysql-queues/README.md

 it will be rolled back anyway.
 As mentioned above, this also allows you to queue the COMMIT query at the bottom of the queue, and if an error occurs before the COMMIT, you can safely `rollback()` the entire transaction.

+#### Queue.rolledback

+Set to `true` if and only if `rollback()` has been called on this Queue.
+If `rollback()` has not be called, the value will be non-true (undefined, false, etc.).

+#### Queue.pause([maxWaitDuration])

+Pauses the Queue, preventing it from returning control to the next Queue or to the main node-mysql Queue.
+You can call `resume()` to resume the Queue, or if the Queue is a transaction, `commit()` or `rollback()` will automatically resume the Queue.

+By default, the Queue will remain paused until you call `resume()`; however you may set an optional maximum wait duration, which will prevent the Queue from pausing for too long.

+*CAUTION:* A paused Queue will block all queries for this connection.
+Use with care.

+Pausing a Queue is useful to make additional asynchronous calls within a query callback.
+An example of this is shown below.

+#### Queue.resume

+Resumes Queue execution.
+This function basically unpauses the Queue and calls `execute()`

 ### require('mysql-queues')(client, debug)